-Situated between Venice Beach to the north and south to Playa del Rey near the mouth of the Ballona Creek, Marina del Rey is an outdoor hub of activity surrounded on all sides by high-rise condos, hotels, apartments, shops, and restaurants
+Situated between Venice Beach to the north and south to Playa del Rey near the mouth of the Ballona Creek, Marina del Rey is an outdoor hub of activity surrounded by high-rise condos, hotels, apartments, shops, and restaurants.

-The marina itself, one of the largest man-made small boat harbors in the U.S. with nearly 20 marinas and a capacity for over 5,000 boats.
-Marina del Rey sits at the center of the 22-mile South Bay Coastal Bicycle Trail which stretches from Malibu to Torrance Beach.
+The marina itself is one of the largest artificial small boat harbors in the U.S., with nearly 20 marinas and over 5,000 boats.
+Marina del Rey sits at the center of the 22-mile South Bay Coastal Bicycle Trail, which stretches from Malibu to Torrance Beach.

 Fisherman’s Village Marina del Rey

-One of the areas main attractions is Fisherman’s Village, a nicely replicated old-school fishing village with true southern California charm.
-The village features a lighthouse, a huge Liberty-rescue bell, swanky restaurants, shops, cafes, and plenty of on-the-water activities including quick one-hour harbor and whale watching tours, and trips to Catalina Island.
+One of the main attractions in Fisherman’s Village, a nicely replicated old-school fishing village with true southern California charm.
+The village features a lighthouse, a huge Liberty-rescue bell, swanky restaurants, shops, cafes, and plenty of on-the-water activities, including quick one-hour harbor and whale watching tours and trips to Catalina Island.

-Fisherman’s Village is also a great place to take a leisurely walk and just soak in the good life of Marina del Rey.
-Not only can you stroll, window shop, or get an ice cream cone, but you have the opportunity to view one of California’s most spectacular sunsets from one of the many sidewalks bistros and watering holes.
+Fisherman’s Village is also a great place to take a leisurely walk and soak in the good life of Marina del Rey.
+Not only can you stroll, window shop, or get an ice cream cone, but you have the opportunity to view one of California’s most spectacular sunsets from one of the many sidewalks, bistros, and watering holes.

 Directly across from Fisherman’s Village in Marina del Rey beach.
-Also known as Mother’s Beach, since it is protected from the ocean by the marina, sheltering it from the surf.
+It is also known as Mother’s Beach since it is protected from the ocean by the marina, sheltering it from the surf.
 This peaceful 12-acre lagoon is an easy walking distance from most of Marina’s hotels.

 Playa del Rey Beach

 Next to Playa Del Rey is the Ballona Wetlands, a combination of tidal channels, salt marsh, coastal dunes, and freshwater marshes at the mouth of the Los Angeles River.
-Today, however, there are two habitats remaining, the Ballona Lagoon, and the Del Rey Lagoon.
+Today, however, two habitats are remaining, the Ballona Lagoon and the Del Rey Lagoon.
 Friends of the Ballona Wetlands

 Ballona Fresh Water Marsh